aws-samples/amazon-transcribe-news-media-analysis/README.md

 #### Accessing the Application

 The application is accessed using a web browser.
 The address is the *url* output from the CloudFormation stack created during the Deployment steps.

 * Click "*Add new...  *" if you wish to add new media stream.
 * Click on the "*Open in a new window*" icon to start streaming the media with the transcription.

 ### Remove the application

 To remove the application open the AWS CloudFormation Console, click the MediaAnalysis project, right-click and select "*Delete Stack*".
 Your stack will take some time to be deleted.
 You can track its progress in the "Events" tab.
 When it is done, the status will change from DELETE_IN_PROGRESS" to "DELETE_COMPLETE".
 It will then disappear from the list.

 ### Transcriber

-To run the Transciber as a standalone application run the following shell commands:
+To run the Transciber as a standalone Docker application run the following shell commands:

 ```bash
 cd /src/backend/transcriber